jaimearanaz/AxaTest/README.md

 - `ViewModelOutput`, declares what data the Views can subscribe to
 - `ViewModelInput` defines what view related events the Views can communicate to the View Model.

 View Models work with classes named `UseCases` to manipulate domain data, use domain logic and achieve any other goal needed for Views.
-View Models are never injected with data, instead the always use the classes `UseCases` to get de data they need.
+View Models are never injected with data, instead they always use the classes `UseCases` to get de data they need.

 The Views are both `UIViewControllers` and `UIViews`.
-A View receive by injection its ViewModel and subscribe to the desired data throught the method `binds()`, where they implement what to do when the data change (usually, the action is to update its own view or their associated ones).
-View are only responsible to show the data coming from its own View Model and to communicate user interface events to it.
+A View receive by injection its View Model and subscribe to the desired data throught the method `binds()`, where they implement what to do when the data change (usually, the action is to update its own view or their associated ones).
+Views are only responsible for showing the data that is updated from its own View Model, and to communicate user interaction events to the same View Model.

 ## Models and mappers